 What Is Posole & How to Make It At Home

-Posole is a traditional Mexican dish from the pacific coast region of Jalisco.
+This Posole recipe is a traditional Mexican dish from the Pacific coast region of Jalisco.
 A thick soup that's usually made with pork, hominy, garlic, onion, chili peppers, cilantro, and broth.

-This is a good recipe but I have learned a simpler, just as tasty recipe from my friend Paula who is from Mexico, is an incredible cook and never uses a recipe.
-She also always uses what's on hand and if we don't have one ingredient, she just finds something to substitute and her dishes always turn out great.
+This is a good recipe but I have learned a simpler, just as the tasty recipe from my friend Paula who is from Mexico, is an incredible cook and never uses a recipe.
+She also always uses what's on hand; if we don't have one ingredient, she finds something to substitute, and her dishes always turn out great.

 What is Hominy?

-Notes: 2/28/99 - My wife and I made this last night for some friends and came up with some additional ideas.
+UPDATE Notes: 2/28/99 - My wife and I made this last night for some friends and came up with some additional ideas.
 We didn't add the optional jalapenos because we mistakenly purchased a couple of milder Anaheim chili peppers.